Maestro-111/Receipt-Information-Extractor-Django/README.md

 1. Work on GPT prompt.
 Not accurate in identifying address.
 2. Add unit testing
-3. Update uploading multiple receipts feature
+3. Code refactoring for multiple and single receipts parsing
+4. Integrate information save to SQL